The Chow Chow Trainers -

 Check Your Chow Chow's Learning Style

 Are you aware dogs also have a learning style that can greatly affect their ability to housetrain as well as be trained correctly.
-Evaluate your Chow Chow's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper training methods.
+Evaluate your Chow Chow's learning style and personality using our free Learning Style tool so that you are better able to provide him with the proper Chow Chow training methods.

 Is your Chow Chow dominating over you?